Ratings cut piles fresh agony on Nokia

 "The risk, however, is heightened that one of the other agencies takes a similar view to Fitch and Nokia has to start considering its funding strategy in the context of non-investment grade market," Moran said.

-Nokia defended its financial position, citing its net cash position of 4.9 billion euros as of end-March.
+Nokia defended its financial position, citing its net cash position of 4.9 billion euros ($6.4 billion) as of end-March.

 "Nokia will continue to increase its focus on lowering the company's cost structure, improving cash flow and maintaining a strong financial position," Chief Financial Officer Timo Ihamuotila said.